Orientations without forbidden patterns on three vertices: Constraint Digraph

 \item $A_t = \{ ((x,y),(y,z)) \colon xy \in E_G, yz \in E_G, zx \in E_G \} \cup \{ ((y,x),(x,z)) \colon xy \in E_G, yz \in E_G, zx \in E_G \}$. \end{itemize} Finally, we define the arc set, $A^+$, of $D^+$ as

-In the following section we will use the constraint digraph for our algorithm.
-We will also use it at the end of this paper to find a structural characterization of $\{T_3\}$-graphs.
+In the rest of this section we will use the constraint digraph for a recognition algorithm of certain families of $Forb_e(F)$-graphs.
+We will also use $D^+$ in Section~\ref{sec:T3} to find a structural characterization of $\mathcal{U}_{Forb_e(T_3)}$.

-The rest of the paper is organized as follows.
-In Section \ref{sec:Algorithm}, the algorithm to recognize $F$-graphs, where $F$ is any subset of $\{ B_1, B_2, B_3, T_3 \}$, is presented.
-In Section \ref{sec:small}, we characterize $F$-graphs for most of the cases not covered in \cite{skrienJGT6}.
-Section \ref{sec:T3} is devoted to characterize $\{ T_3 \}$-free matrices.
-Conclusions and some open problems are presented in Section \ref{sec:conclusions}.